 Sometimes, one or both parties are either uninterested or unable to work through the problem.
 Sometimes, to do so might take more time than we have.
 To not understand why something is hurtful is okay, as long as you listen, respect and approach it with care and curiosity.
 Repeating hurtful behavior is not allowed, and that will result in removal from the space.

-If, in the view of Playground Inc., someone is not able to follow the office rules, they will be asked to work with people operations and their manager (if applicable) to try and resolve the issue(s).
+If, in the view of Playground Inc., someone is not able to follow the office rules, they will be asked to work with Scott and their manager (if applicable) to try and resolve the issue(s).
 It will be the responsibility of the person who has broken the rules to take corrective measures.
 The person(s) that may have been hurt by their actions may choose not to get involved in the resolution process.
 If the behaviour continues after attempts at resolution, and Playground Inc. deems it necessary, it may result in that person being asked to leave.

 If someone “calls you out”, pause for a moment and take the time to hear the feedback.
 Listen for their experience, the feelings coming up.
 Consider how those emotions feel to you; notice what you have in common.
 Accept that something you did brought those feelings up for that person.
 That doesn’t mean you decide you are bad, or you were “wrong”—it means that you notice what happened, and accept it.
 Receive the feedback, and whatever clarifications they’re happy to provide, and then in private, mull them over.
 Ask friends questions, and decide for yourself what resonates with you and what doesn’t, and what actions you want to take in response.

 This is a living document and what you are reading is a representation of where we were at the time of writing.
 Our intention here is for growth and collaboration.
-If you notice an omission or an opportunity for clarification, please do reach out to people operations.
+If you notice an omission or an opportunity for clarification, please do reach out to Scott.
 If something is unclear or you do not understand the importance or relevance of something, again, please do reach out.
 We are all here to learn and to grow, as individuals and as a team.